Art + Critique

 By the end of the course:

-• Participants will have a sound grasp of key historical underpinnings and current debates in contemporary art.
+- Participants will have a sound grasp of key historical underpinnings and current debates in contemporary art

-• They will be able to articulate and contextualise their practice within or against relevant practices, discourses and histories.
+- They will be able to articulate and contextualise their practice within or against relevant practices, discourses and histories

-• They will be able to critically evaluate their own work and provide constructive feedback for their peers.
+- They will be able to critically evaluate their own work and provide constructive feedback for their peers

-Participants will leave the course with critical awareness of contemporary art practice, a road map and a toolbox of methodologies for their continuing practice and the confidence to pursue it independently.
+- Participants will leave the course with critical awareness of contemporary art practice, a road map and a toolbox of methodologies for their continuing practice and the confidence to pursue it independently.

 Who is it for?

-You may have reached a pivotal stage in your practice, preparing a new project or portfolio, applying for a degree course or residency, encountering contradictions or asking questions about your practice in the context of the art world and society more broadly, or you may have already formulated a set of questions and need to develop a critical framework to address them.
+The course is open to everyone at any stage of their career or level of experience but it is particularly suited to those who wish to develop their practice and extend their knowledge.
+You may have reached a pivotal stage in your practice, preparing a new project or portfolio, applying for a degree course or residency, encountering contradictions or asking questions about your practice, or you may already have a set of questions and need to develop a critical framework to address them.

+You will be expected to develop a project or line of inquiry, commit to the course, participate in the co-learning space, support your peers and have an interest in alternative art education.
 The course will benefit socially engaged artists, performance and installation artists, video and sound artists, media and digital artists, sculptors, painters, print-makers, designers, artist educators, curators, writers, researchers and anyone who is pursuing a career in the arts.

 Course format